 The geranium is arguably the most widespread flower in Alsace.
 It is found everywhere: on windowsills, balconies, stairs and terraces.

-Like a lipstick stroke which emphasises the architecture of the houses, the red flower shows that one’s house is the most beautifully decorated in the street!
+Like a lipstick stroke which emphasises the architecture of the houses, the red flower shows that one’s home is the most beautifully decorated in the street!
 The tradition of decorating houses with geraniums only dates back to the 18th century.
-Today, the flower is wrongfully called “geranium”; the plant is in fact a “pelargonium” originating from Southern Africa.
+Today, the flower is wrongfully called “geranium”; the plant is a “pelargonium” originating from Southern Africa.